git-lfs/git-lfs/CONTRIBUTING.md

 * Create a [new draft Release](https://github.com/git-lfs/git-lfs/releases/new).
 List any changes with links to related PRs.
-* Make sure your local dependencies are up to date: `script/bootstrap`
+* Make sure your local dependencies are up to date: `make vendor`
 * Ensure that tests are green: `script/cibuild`
 * Bump the version in `lfs/lfs.go`, [like this](https://github.com/git-lfs/git-lfs/commit/dd17828e4a6f2394cbba8621037199dc28f046e8).
 * Add the new version to the top of CHANGELOG.md
-* Build for all platforms with `script/bootstrap -all` (you need Go setup for cross compiling with Mac, Linux, FreeBSD, and Windows support).
+* Build for all platforms with `make release` (you need Go setup for cross compiling with Mac, Linux, FreeBSD, and Windows support).
 * Test the command locally.
 The compiled version will be in `bin/releases/{os}-{arch}/git-lfs-{version}/git-lfs`
 * Get the draft Release ID from the GitHub API: `curl -in https://api.github.com/repos/git-lfs/git-lfs/releases`